luismaecker/burned_embedder/README.md

 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                         followed by the name of what the notebook does, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│                         `01_preprocessing`.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         burned_embedder and configuration for tools like black